aria-ml/dataeval/docs/source/concepts/ActingOnResults.md

 from a marginally different angle may add enough viewpoint diversity to keep.
 In evaluation datasets, near-duplicates between train and test are the primary concern — they degrade the validity of held-out metrics, while a near-duplicate group sitting entirely within one split does not.
-Which of the two a group is does not appear in the result; only the grouping does.
+However, near-duplicates only informs that a duplicate group exists; it does not specify which split each data point comes from unless each split is passed in as a separate dataset.

 **Semantic clusters** (from cluster-based detection) identify images that are different in appearance but close in embedding space — similar scene